 Information and Resources for Responding to the COVID-19 Pandemic in Supply Chains.

-Over the coming months, Verité will be offering guidance to companies to help support their efforts to safeguard workers’ rights in their supply chains both during and after the COVID-19 pandemic.
+Over the course of the COVID-19 pandemic, Verité will be offering guidance to companies to help support their efforts to safeguard workers’ rights in their supply chains.
 This series of memos will highlight the increased vulnerabilities to workers in specific sectors and regions, complemented by recommendations and resources for companies.

 The logistical challenges posed to companies by COVID-19 are minor compared to the increased pressures on workers to earn a living in a dignified, safe way, and we are committed to helping all parties in global supply chains find practical solutions.